IRI-Research/metadataplayer/doc/architecture.en.md

 - **License**: MIT.
 - **Role**: Loads other librairies and widgets.
 - **Used in**: Metadataplayer core.
-- As LAB.js is used to load other libraries, it's the only library called before loading the Metadataplayer core.
+- As LAB.js is used to load other libraries, it’s the only library called before loading the Metadataplayer core.
 - **Library homepage**: http://labjs.com/

 ### jQuery ###